lara-martin/interactive-fiction-class/homeworks/plan-and-write/plan-and-write.md

 * `load_data` will return a list of all of the data in the file.
 * `get_story` will return a list of the sentences in the story.
 * `get_title` will return the title of a story from a given line.
 * `get_keywords` will return the keywords of a story from a given line.
+Note that there may be more than one keyword per sentence!

 I have taken 20 stories from the original dataset for you to work with.